Fiona Hyslop: SNP in opposition; 1999-2007

-Following the re-establishment of the Scottish Parliament, Hyslop stood on the SNP's additional list for the Lothian region and was elected in 1999.
+Following the re-establishment of the Scottish Parliament, Hyslop stood on the SNP's additional list for the Lothians region and was elected in 1999.
 Her first years as Member of the Scottish Parliament, strengthened her views on Scottish independence after seeing the lack of powers the parliament really had.

 In 2003, Hyslop sought re-election to the 2nd Scottish Parliament, this time as a candidate for the Linlithgow constituency.
-Although she failed to win this constituency, she was re-elected from the Lothian regional list.
+Although she failed to win this constituency, she was re-elected from the Lothians regional list.
 She felt frustrated by the lack of influence the parliament had over the Iraq war and believed Scotland's place in the world "would be far better strengthened by independence."

 Hyslop, once again, stood for the Linlithgow constituency in the 2007 election.
-She lost the seat, again, but increased her vote share and retained her seat on the Lothian list.
+She lost the seat, again, but increased her vote share and retained her seat on the Lothians list.